Complete Guide to an Online Pharmacy Degree

 Prospective students seeking to earn an online pharmacy degree should make sure to attend a program that is accredited.
 Pharmacy school accreditation comes from the Accreditation Council for Pharmacy Education (ACPE).
 ACPE is recognized by the US Department of Education as a qualified accrediting agency for professional pharmacy programs.
 Attending an accredited pharmacy program ensures that you will receive the best academic and professional outcomes.
 Another way of finding a quality degree is by choosing a pharmacy school from our top online colleges ranking list.

-Ph.D.
-Programs in pharmacy administration require a bachelor's degree and prepare graduates for careers administering pharmacies and working in universities, hospitals, government agencies, and in long term care facilities.
+Online Ph.D. programs in pharmacy administration require a bachelor's degree and prepare graduates for careers administering pharmacies and working in universities, hospitals, government agencies, and in long term care facilities.

 An online master's degree in pharmacy prepares graduates for careers in pharmacy administration or research specialties.
 Like most graduate-level educational programs, admission will require students to take the Graduate Record Exam (GRE) and possibly the Pharmacy College Admissions Test (PCAT).
 Applicants should expect to submit letters of recommendation, transcripts, and their graduate exam test scores along with the application.
 Prospective students must have already obtained a bachelor's degree prior to admission.

-A master's degree typically takes a minimum of two years of post-graduate work.
+An online master's degree typically takes a minimum of two years of post-graduate work.
 Classes include graduate-level courses in pharmacy administration, pharmaceutical science, neuropharmacology, immunology, pharmacology, and physical pharmacy.
 Students are also required to complete research and a master's thesis to obtain the degree.
-Graduates can find work as consultants, independent researchers, or work for private pharmaceutical research companies.
+Graduates may find work as consultants, independent researchers, or work for private pharmaceutical research companies.
 They may also manage pharmacies in private or hospital settings.

 Both graduate-level and undergraduate certificate programs are available for online pharmacy students.
-Graduate certificates provide education to pharmacists in specialized areas such as pediatric pharmacology, nuclear pharmacology, gerontological medicine, and diabetes pharmacology, and are provided through universities and the Board of Pharmacy Specialties.
-Undergraduate certificates are available in pharmacy technology, and are available through vocational technical schools, community colleges, and four-year colleges.
+Online graduate certificates provide education to pharmacists in specialized areas such as pediatric pharmacology, nuclear pharmacology, gerontological medicine, and diabetes pharmacology, and are provided through universities and the Board of Pharmacy Specialties.
+Online undergraduate certificates are available in pharmacy technology, and are available through vocational technical schools, community colleges, and four-year colleges.

-Pharmacy programs are accredited in the United States through the Accreditation Council for Pharmacy Education (ACPE).
-Accreditation indicates that a program meets the professional and education standards required for professional work.
+Online pharmacy programs are accredited in the United States through the Accreditation Council for Pharmacy Education (ACPE).
+Accreditation indicates that an online program meets the professional and education standards required for professional work.
 In most states, completion of an accredited pharmacy program is required in order to obtain a license.
-Graduating from an accredited program shows employers that graduates have obtained the skills needed for the career and have completed required courses.
+Graduating from an accredited online program shows employers that graduates have obtained the skills needed for the career and have completed required courses.
 In order to obtain financial aid to help pay for education, attendance at an accredited program is often required.

 While certification is not required, pharmacists may choose to obtain special certifications in areas in which they want to specialize in their practice.
 Specialized certifications for pharmacists are offered through the Board of Pharmacy Specialties and include qualifications in such areas as oncology, nutrition, pediatric pharmacy, nuclear pharmacy, and others.